 AUTUMN AT PALAZZO FORTUNY.
 The Divine Marchesa.
-Art and life of Luisa Casati from the Belle Époque to the Crazy Years
+Art and life of Luisa Casati from the Belle Époque to the Spree Years

 The Divine Marchesa

-Art and life of Luisa Casati from the Belle Époque to the Crazy Years
+Art and life of Luisa Casati from the Belle Époque to the spree years

 Palazzo Fortuny, Venice

 Venice celebrates the persona and legend of the woman who fascinated D’Annunzio and whose outrageous lifestyle made her the muse of the greatest artists of the day, from Boldini to Bakst, Marinetti, Balla, Man Ray, Alberto Martini, Van Dongen and Romaine Brooks.

 Palazzo Fortuny in Venice – one of the most significant places in the Divine Marchesa’s life – is hosting the first important exhibition devoted entirely to Luisa Casati Stampa, the woman who at the beginning of the 20th century transformed herself into a work of art through exaggerated makeup, transgressive and over-the-top “performances” and a life of excess.
 She became a living legend, an astonishing and disturbing personification of modernity and the avant-garde.

 Conceived by Daniela Ferretti and curated by Fabio Benzi and Gioia Mori, the show is coproduced by the Fondazione Musei Civici di Venezia and 24 ORE Cultura – Gruppo 24 Ore.
 It features more than 100 works between paintings, drawings, jewels, sculptures and photographs on loan from private collections and international museums.